nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 I like fitted t-shirts but mostly wear baggy ones admittedly.
 Doing something simple like rolling up the sleeves helps create a more structured look.

+Another plus with baggy tees is you can cut them up to make crop tops or really anything.
+There are tons of tutorials about transforming old t-shirts into something new.
+Very cost-effective and good for the environment.

 #### Jackets

 #### Vests